-Greenhouse Dehumidification Combined with Heating/Cooling
+Greenhouse Dehumidification Combined with Heating & Cooling

-DryGair has designed an innovative greenhouse heating or cooling solution to control both the humidity and the temperature in an energy efficient manner.
-The solution offers a way to control climate uniformly utilizing significantly simplified infrastructure compared to the alternatives.
+DryGair has designed an innovative greenhouse heating or cooling solution to control both humidity, and temperature, in an energy efficient manner.
+This solution offers a way to control climate conditions, utilizing significantly simplified infrastructure, compared to alternatives.

-The DryGair Solution Combined with Heating & Cooling – How it Works?
+The DryGair Solution Combined with Heating & Cooling – How it Works

 Hot/Cold Water Coil